Your intranet can be an indispensable tool in implementing the universal banker model.

 To ensure comprehension, you can create online tests.
 Using a test form, you can create a bank of questions regarding a new product, and assign point values for each correct answer.
 You can choose to display all questions, or randomly ask a set of questions from your question bank.
 Test scores are saved, letting you know which staff member may need extra help.

 The role of the intranet doesn’t stop once universal bankers are trained.
 The intranet can act as the organized, searchable index for all types of banking product information.
 When interacting with customers, universal bankers can use the intranet to quickly lookup product information, application forms, and current rates.
 Because the intranet is a web application, it can run on a tablet, allowing universal bankers to pull up information where the customer is sitting.

 You can even organize online forms and printed forms in the same place, so staff can quickly locate and print forms necessary for any application process.
 For online form applications, the approval process can automatically be routed through multiple departments, such as loan approvals or compliance.

 Finally, once tellers are comfortable in their new roles as universal bankers, learning at the individual or branch level can be diffused throughout the organization.
 While the initial rollout of the universal banker model requires top-down communication, once implemented, the learning now must flow horizontally.

 Activity feeds and widgets help branches share what they have learned with other branches.
 Discussion Forums empower employees to seek out advice from each other, no matter which branch they are located in.

 As product experts and evangelists develop in your organization, you can tag them in Employee Directory.
-This allows other employees to find and seek advice from and expert, ensuring they answers they deliver to customers are both correct and timely.
+This allows other employees to find and seek advice from an expert, ensuring the answers they deliver to customers are both correct and timely.

-Implementing the universal banker model is huge undertaking, requiring changing mind sets, re-training, and support for new processes.
-In this article, I’ve outline some general ways your intranet can help you meet these challenges.
+Implementing the universal banker model is a huge undertaking, requiring changing mindsets, re-training, and support for new processes.
+In this article, I’ve outlined some general ways your intranet can help you meet these challenges.